jasongrier/wetransfer-uploader-ui-clone/README.md

 This project is a bit over-engineered by design: It is meant to show off how I'd structure a respectable NPM package.

-For a small project like this, probably the best solution is to Vanilla JS.
+For a small project like this, probably the best solution is to use Vanilla JS.

-For a larger project —say, one that has _lots_ of these kinds of components— it seems worth it to import a library like React Transition Group, this would make the component tree a bit more straightforward, remove the reliance on refs, etc.
+For a larger project —say, one that has _lots_ of these kinds of components— it seems worth it to import a library like React Transition Group.
+This would make the component tree a bit more straightforward, remove the reliance on refs, etc.

 There are further comments in the docblocks.